ibm-wsc/cloud-native-linuxone/docs/cloud-lab/yamlsetup.md

 1. Code for the project

-    Please fork the code to your GitHub repository by [clicking here](https://github.com/ibm-wsc/spring-petclinic/fork){target="_blank" rel="noopener noreferrer"}.
+    Please fork the code to your GitHub repository by [clicking here](https://github.com/ibm-wsc/spring-petclinic/fork){target="_blank" rel="noopener"}.
 If this fails, you likely already have a forked version of the repository from the lab.
 Please make sure you have done the [cleanup section here](cleanup/full-cleanup.md) and then come back to this section.

 2. Clone the git repository to your local computer